zvictor/tina.io/content/docs/tina-cloud/client.md

 title: Tina Cloud Client
 ---

 The Tina Cloud Client allows you to interact with an automatically generated GraphQL API using TinaCMS.
-Included are multiple GraphQL adapters that give you a consistent GraphQL API regardless of your datasource.

-_For example, if your content is Git-backed, you might want to use your local content in development.
-While in your production Cloud Editing Environment, you can use our "Tina Teams" server to fetch your content.
-The API for both backends will be consistent, so you can easily switch between the two datasources without changing your site's code._

-If you like to work in TypeScript, the [tina-graphql-gateway-cli](https://github.com/tinacms/tina-graphql-gateway/tree/master/packages/cli) package can generate types using the same schema definition that the GraphQL adapters will use.
+The API can be set up to work with your local filesystem, which is ideal for development, but it can also connect to Github via Tina's Content API for editing on your live website.

 ## Prerequisites